-The brioche stitch is not an easy one.
-It’s a challenge to learn and especially tricky as far as correcting errors.
+The brioche stitch is a challenge to learn and tricky as far as correcting errors.
 Expand your knitting repertoire and learn something new!

-The Brioche stitch isn’t for the faint of heart or beginner.
-Unless one is a beginner who wants to take off running and accepts early disasters.
+The Brioche stitch isn’t for the faint of heart or beginner unless one is a beginner who wants to take off running and accepts disasters.

-For a fabulous tutorial on brioche knitting, see Weekly Stitch’s easy to follow video.
+For a fabulous tutorial on brioche knitting, see Weekly Stitch’s video.

-Author Nancy Marchant provides a huge array of variations on the brioche stitch.
+Author Nancy Marchant provides an array of variations on the brioche stitch.
 Includes beautiful object patterns to get started, from simple to more challenging.
-The many pictures of the techniques and swatches are excellent.Click to Learn More / Buy from Amazon
+The many pictures of the techniques and swatches are excellent.Check Price On Amazon

-Great for easy to make socks that have wonderful warmth and comfort.
+Great for easy-to-make socks with wonderful warmth and comfort.
 Choose the right socks for you and take a look at inspiration ideas in this book.
-A mainstay in your knitting skills.Click to Learn More / Buy from Amazon
+A mainstay in your knitting skills.Check Price On Amazon

 Knitting Fresh Brioche Creating Two Color